vcfvct/aws-exam/azure.md

 * Storage Account: Unique Azure namespace(Every Object in Azure has its own web address).
 The base of all Azure storage types.
 * `Storage Account` can have multiple `Containers` which in term contains multiple `Objects`.
   * The public url can be `https://{StorageAccountName}.blob.core.windows.net/{ContainerName}/{fileName}`.
+  * When you create a storage account, Azure generates two 512-bit *storage account access keys* for that account.
+These keys can be used to authorize access to data in your storage account via Shared Key authorization.
+Your storage account access keys are similar to a root password for your storage account.
+Always be careful to protect your access keys.
 * Blob Types: Block(up to 4.7TB, for uploading large file), Append(Logging), Page(up to 8TB, virtual Hard Drive)
   * pricing: Hot/Cool/Archive
   * The `Cool Access` is for Short-term backup and disaster recovery.
 Archive Access is for long term backup.